 15. Pomodoro timer

 Pomodoro is a productivity technique that helps you switch between work and rest in small increments.
 With frequent, small breaks, you are refreshed enough to keep working longer and better.
 This timer with 5, 25, 10, and 50 minutes preset will make Pomodoro easy.
-Using it is really convenient too – you just need to flip the cube for the countdown to begin.
+Using it is really convenient too – you just need to flip the cube for the countdown to begin, which suits life with ADHD beautifully.

 Bring some order into the chaos in your workplace with a desk organizer.
-It will keep your stationery within easy reach and reduce visual clutter for a stress-free environment.
+It will keep your stationery within easy reach and reduce visual clutter for a stress-free environment, essential support for life with ADHD.

 If you constantly forget to take your pills, this pill organizer with alarms can be a solution for you.
 It will remind you to take your meds and dispense the dose at the same time.
-Really useful for those of us with virtually nonexistent orientation in time who easily lose ourselves in our current hyperfocus.
+Really useful for those of us with virtually nonexistent orientation in time who easily lose ourselves in our current hyperfocus, a common part of life with ADHD.

 Organize your week and have all your tasks within an easy line of sight with a dry-erase calendar whiteboard.
 You can write on it with a marker, stick Post-it notes on it, or attach things with a magnet.
-Visual cues go a long way in defeating executive dysfunction.
+Visual cues go a long way in defeating executive dysfunction, bringing more ease to life with ADHD.

 Do you struggle with concentration when you have to keep sitting still?
 A treadmill desk will help you channel that hyperactive ADHD energy into movement while allowing you to work.
 The bonus is that you get exercise and are productive at the same time.
-What’s there not to love?
+It’s a wonderful solution for the active rhythms of life with ADHD.

 Are you always late?
 Grab a copy of my short ebook, Lost in Time: Strategies for Managing Time Blindness.
-It’s ADHD-friendly and filled with actionable tips and advice.
+It’s ADHD-friendly and filled with actionable tips and advice, a perfect companion for navigating life with ADHD.
 Get it here!

 What tools do you use to make life more manageable?
 Leave your tips in the comments!